fangwei123456/spikingjelly/docs/source/tutorials/en/neuron.rst

 #. #.
 Soft reset: the membrane potential will decrease the threshold potential after firing: :math:`V[t] = V[t] - V_{threshold}`

 We can find that the neuron that uses soft reset does not need the attribute :math:`V_{reset}`.
 The default value of ``v_reset`` in the ``__init__`` function of :class:`spikingjelly.activation_based.neuron` is ``1.0`` and the neuron will use hard reset by default.\
 If we set ``v_reset = None``, then the neuron will use the soft reset.
-We can find the codes for neuronal reset in :class:`spikingjelly.activation_based.neuron.BaseNode.neuronal_fire.neuronal_reset`:
+We can find the codes for neuronal reset in :class:`spikingjelly.activation_based.neuron.BaseNode.neuronal_reset`:

 .. code-block:: python